midnightbreakfast/web/_src/smalls/_posts/2014-07-25-ortiz-excavation.md

   TK

 bio: |
-  Wendy C. Ortiz is the author of <cite>Excavation: A Memoir</cite> (Future Tense Books, July 2014) and Hollywood Notebook (Writ Large Press, Nov.
+  [Wendy C. Ortiz](http://wendyortiz.com) is the author of <cite>Excavation: A Memoir</cite> (Future Tense Books, July 2014) and <cite>Hollywood Notebook</cite> (Writ Large Press, Nov.
 2014).
-She writes the monthly column "On the Trail of Mary Jane" for McSweeney's Internet Tendency, in which she explores medical marijuana dispensary culture in Southern California.
-Her work has appeared in The New York Times, Vol. 1 Brooklyn, The Nervous Breakdown, The Rumpus, and other journals both print and online.
-Wendy is the co-founder, curator and host of the decade-old Rhapsodomancy Reading Series.
-Visit her at www.wendyortiz.com.
+She writes the monthly column "On the Trail of Mary Jane" for <cite>McSweeney's Internet Tendency</cite>, in which she explores medical marijuana dispensary culture in Southern California.
+Her work has appeared in <cite>The New York Times</cite>, <cite>Vol. 1 Brooklyn</cite>, <cite>The Nervous Breakdown</cite>, <cite>The Rumpus</cite>, and other journals both print and online.
+Wendy is the co-founder, curator and host of the decade-old [Rhapsodomancy Reading Series](http://www.rhapsodomancy.org).
 ---

 <div class="intro" markdown="block">